Introduction to Types of Network devices

 1. Access Point

 While a wired or wireless link is technological in an AP, it usually means a wireless device.
 An AP operates on the second OSI layer, the data link layer, and can either act as a bridge that connects a standard wireless network to wireless devices or as a router that transmits data to another access point.
-Wireless connectivity points (WAPs) are a device that is used to generate a wireless LAN (WLAN) transmitter and receiver.
-Access points are usually networked separate machines with an integrated antenna, transmitter, and adapter.
+Wireless connectivity points (WAPs) are a device used to generate a wireless LAN (WLAN) transmitter and receiver.
+Access points are usually separate networked machines with an integrated antenna, transmitter, and adapter.

 Routers allow packets to be transmitted to their destinations by monitoring the sea of networking devices interconnected with different network topologies.
 Routers are smart devices and store data on the networks to which they are connected.
 Most routers can be adjusted as a firewall for packet filters and can use ACLs.
 Routers are also used to convert from LAN to WAN framing in conjunction with the network control unit/data service unit (CSU / DSU).
 Such routers are called boundary routers.